 1. NORMAL mode, the climate control system operates in the same manner as a conventional vehicle and provides the maximum comfort level, but also draws the most power, which in turn reduces the EV range.

 2. ECO LO mode is recommended to achieve a balance of cabin comfort and improved range through reduced power consumption of the blower, compressor and/or electric heater.
 In cold weather, ECO LO also automatically activates and controls the seat heaters to optimal levels based on the cabin thermal conditions.

 3. ECO HI further reduces blower, compressor and heater levels and also automatically activates the seat heaters if necessary.
 The use of ECO LO can reduce the climate control system power consumption up to 18 percent compared with NORMAL while ECO HI offers up to 40 percent power reduction compared to NORMAL.

 The ECO LO or ECO HI mode extends the vehicle’s EV driving range.

-The multi-information display scrolls through six different screens that provide driver-performance feedback including driving range, trip efficiency, efficiency, ECO coach, CO2 reduction and AUX power.
+The multi-information display scrolls through six different screens that provide driver-performance feedback including driving range.
+Also trip efficiency and efficiency.
+Finally ECO coach, CO2 reduction and AUX power.

 Charging Equipment and Sales Plan